 Spiritual Gift Scripture Passages Definition of the Gift Rate Yourself Encouragement / Exhortation Rom 12:8; Acts 11:23 The spiritual gift of building up other people through affirmation and / or challenge; calling others to obedience to God's truth.
 Urges believers to confident action.
 Are you someone who uplifts people consistently, who breathes life into the body and loves to love others?
 Always Sometimes Never Evangelism Eph 4:11 The spiritual gift of presenting the gospel naturally with passion (often travelling to different geographical areas to spread the message of Christ), uniquely effective at sharing the good news with the lost.
 Are you a missions-minded person, with global awareness and a skill for adapting to reach different people?
-Always Sometimes Never Faith1 Cor 12:9; Mk 9:23(distinct from saving faith), exercised in persistent prayer and intercession; deep conviction that God keeps His promise Have others told you that you exhibit a The spiritual gift of trust with abandon (distinct from saving faith), exercised in persistent prayer and intercession; deep conviction that God keeps His promises.
+Always Sometimes Never Faith 1 Cor 12:9; Mk 9:23 The spiritual gift of trust with abandon (distinct from saving faith), exercised in persistent prayer and intercession; deep conviction that God keeps His promises.
 Have others told you that you exhibit a deep, childlike faith?
 Do others rely on your strength in difficult times?
-Always Sometimes Never Giving Rom 12:8; Luke 21:1-4 Rom 12:8; iresources w with strings recognition. time, abilitie The spiritual gift of joyfully, generously and sacrificially sharing of one's material resources with others to meet needs, never with strings attached or for personal recognition.
+Always Sometimes Never Giving Rom 12:8; Luke 21:1-4 The spiritual gift of joyfully, generously and sacrificially sharing of one's material resources with others to meet needs, never with strings attached or for personal recognition.
 (Can also involve giving of time, abilities, or skills) Are you joyfully generous?
 Always Sometimes Never

 Spiritual Gift Scripture Passages Definition of the Gift Rate Yourself Healing 1 Cor 12:9; 28 The spiritual gift of bringing supernatural, out of the ordinary healing to others; operating with extraordinary power from God working in them.
 For example: the healing work of the apostles in Acts.
 Do you feel a conviction and anointing to pray without doubt in some instances for God's healing power?
 Have you seen God heal directly through your laying on of hands and prayers of intercession?
-Always Sometimes Never Interpretation of Tongues Always Sometimes Never Leadership LeadershipRom 12:8; Matt 23:37bThe spiritual gift of directing, motivating and overseeing others harmoniously in a variety of spiritual settings, setting goals and keeping projects moving forward, making decisions based on God's word.LeadershipRom 12:8; Matt 23:37bThe spiritual gift of directing, motivating and overseeing others harmoniously in a variety of spiritual settings, setting goals and keeping projects moving forward, making decisions based on God's word.LeadershipAre you often a leader or decision-maker?
+Always Sometimes Never Interpretation of Tongues a of 1 Cor 12:10; 30 The spiritual gift of understanding and explaining the sayings of those with the gift of tongues, for the purposes of strengthening and encouraging the body of Christ.
+Has God given you the ability to supernaturally understand other tongues and proclaim these prophetic words?
+Always Sometimes Never Leadership Rom 12:8; Matt 23:37b The spiritual gift of directing, motivating and overseeing others harmoniously in a variety of spiritual settings, setting goals and keeping projects moving forward, making decisions based on God's word.
+Are you often a leader or decision-maker?
 Do you enjoy marshalling groups towards a common goal?
 Always Sometimes Never Mercy Rom 12:8; Jn 8:11b The spiritual gift of cheerfully showing sympathy, kindness and sensitivity to those who are suffering and in need.
 Not given based on worthiness.
 Drawn to the lonely, forgotten and hopeless.
 Have you often been described as sensitive or empathetic?
 Do you care for and act on behalf of the lowliest in society?
 Always Sometimes Never